 Considering you are liable for any damages, plus you want to keep yourself and everyone else around you safe, it’s a good idea to be aware of the road rules in Tonga.
 While there are some obvious road rules that you might not be used to, like driving on the left side of the road, there are some rules that take tourists by surprise, such as giving way to vehicles turning right.
 Get more advice on the subject in How to Drive in Tonga and 10 Safety Tips for Driving in Tonga.

 10. Gas Stations are Fully Serviced

-You’re going to need to fuel up at least once during your car rental in Tonga, as car rental agreements require you to return vehicles with the same fuel level as you received it.
+You’re going to need to fuel up at least once during your car rental in Tonga, as car rental agreements require you to return a vehicle with the same fuel level as when you picked it up.
 Gas stations are available in Nuku’alofa, Neiafu and some villages around Tongatapu.
 All but one gas station in Tonga is a full-service gas station, meaning that an attendant will fill your car for you.
 You just need to know by how much money you want to refuel or just say to fill to the top!

 More Tips for Hiring a Car in Tonga